News (written word)

 Radio & Podcasts

-This can be either excerpts from a series, a full-length radio documentary or podcast, or compilations from a magazine programme which observe and report on human rights issues.
-The whole entry (including compilations) should be between 20 – 60 minutes duration.
+This can be either excerpts from a series, a full-length radio documentary or podcast, a news report or compilations from a magazine programme which observe and report on human rights issues.
+The whole entry (including compilations) should be between 15 and 60 minutes duration.
 These must have been broadcast or available online.

-A photograph or a series of up to 12 photographs from a portfolio, all or part of which has been published in UK media (newspapers, magazines or online) or on a third-party website.
+An excellent piece of photojournalism that has been published in UK media (newspapers, magazines or online) or on a third-party website.
+A photograph or a series of up to 12 photographs to be submitted as a portfolio, plus how it was originally published.
 This category is free to enter.

 For students in full-time education at a UK university, higher education or further education college at the time of publication or broadcast of their entry.
 Entries may have been published in print, online or broadcast, either via a student or commercial outlet.
 Alternatively, it may have been produced as course work as part of media or journalism studies.
 Entrants should submit one piece but may also provide links to three further pieces of work to support their entry.
 Personal blog posts are not eligible for entry.
 Finalists will be asked for evidence that they were a student at the time of publication (eg: via a reference from a tutor).
 This category is free to enter.